betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram.md

 - **Feb 1, 2018 - Jan 31, 2019**: Period of performance for 2018 BSSw Fellows

 ### Questions

-If you have any questions, please contact us at <info@bssw.io>.
+See the [FAQ for the BSSw Fellowship](https://bssw.io/resources/better-scientific-software-fellowship-program-frequently-asked-questions).
+If you have additional questions, please contact us at <info@bssw.io>.